-It is an offence to operate or have care or control of a motor vehicle if one’s ability to drive is impaired by alcohol and/or drugs.
-The key issue is whether a person’s ability to drive is impaired; the amount of alcohol or drugs an individual has consumed in irrelevant.
-As a result, a person can be convicted of impaired driving even if his or her BAC is below the legal limit of .08%.
+It is an offence to drive or have care or control of a motor vehicle if one’s ability to do so is impaired to any extent by alcohol and/or drugs.
+The key issue is whether a person’s ability to operate a motor vehicle is impaired to any extent; the amount of alcohol and/or drugs an individual has consumed is irrelevant.
+As a result, a person can be convicted of impaired driving even if his or her blood-alcohol concentration (BAC) is below the federal legal limit of .08%.
+The phrase “to any extent” was added to this offence in 2018.
+Consequently, as currently written, the offence would include individuals who exhibited signs of only modest impairment of their ability to drive.
+However, it remains to be seen whether the courts will interpret the scope of this offence more broadly in light of the 2018 amendment.

-- Impaired driving causing bodily harm or death
+Driving while committing an impaired driving offence and causing bodily harm or death to another person.

-- Failing to provide a sample or participate in Standard Field Sobriety Testing (SFST) or Drug Recognition Evaluation (DRE) testing without a reasonable excuse
+Failing or refusing to provide a required sample or to participate in a required test without a reasonable excuse.

 In the past, most impaired drivers who killed or injured someone and then refused to provide a sample could only be charged with refusing to provide a sample.
 By refusing to provide a sample, the accused was able to avoid the more serious charge of impaired driving causing bodily harm or death.
-The law was amended in 2008, making it an indictable offence for drivers to fail to provide a sample or participate in SFST or DRE testing if they knew or ought to have known that they killed or injured someone in a crash.
-These offences carry the same maximum penalties as impaired driving causing bodily harm or death, thus eliminating the previous benefits of refusal.
+The 2008 amendments to the Criminal Code made it a more serious offence for drivers to fail or refuse to provide a required sample or to participate in a required test if they knew or were reckless as to whether they were involved in a crash that resulted in bodily harm or death.
+These offences carry the same maximum penalties as driving while committing an impaired driving offence and causing bodily harm or death.

-- Driving while prohibited under federal law or while suspended under provincial law for a federal impaired driving offence.
+Operating a motor vehicle while prohibited from doing so under federal law or while suspended under provincial law for a federal impaired driving offence.

 In 1985, Parliament created a separate criminal offence of driving while prohibited under federal law or while suspended under provincial law for a federal driving offence.
-This amendment was introduced to help combat the problem of offenders continuing to drive even when suspended or prohibited from doing so.
+This amendment was introduced to help combat the problem of offenders who continued to drive despite having been suspended or prohibited from doing so.

 Penalties for Impaired Driving